Bitcoin to start futures trading, stoking Wild West worries

 Kraken is planning to launch a new trade engine “soon” which should increase the exchange’s capacity, Yee said.

-The volatile nature of bitcoin could also present a risk to clearing houses, said Thomas Peterffy, CEO of Interactive Brokers Group Inc (IBKR.O).
+The volatile nature of bitcoin could also present a risk to clearing houses, said Thomas Peterffy, CEO of Interactive Brokers Group Inc.

 Clearing houses act as a middlemen between the parties to futures transactions.
 If there were a wild price swing in bitcoin and a smaller brokerage failed to meet its margin call, the clearing house would have to take over the position, further moving the price of bitcoin, which could cause other brokers to fail, Peterffy said.